FK Kauno Žalgiris: Stadium

-The club played its home matches at the Darius and Girėnas Stadium, which has been closed down for a reconstruction in 2018.
+The club plays its home matches at the Darius and Girėnas Stadium.
 The stadium is a multi-use facility in Ąžuolynas park in the Žaliakalnis district of Kaunas, Lithuania.
-The all-seater stadium held 9,180 spectators.
+The all-seater stadium holds 15,026 spectators and is the largest in Lithuania and the Baltic States.
 In 1998 it was renovated according to UEFA regulations, and in 2005 it was modernized with an installation of the biggest digital scoreboard in the Baltic states.

-Currently the club uses the Kauno Žalgiris FA Stadium (until 2020 was named Sport School Tauras) from Kaunas as their stadium, after receiving a special dispensation for the Lithuanian Football Federation.
-The stadium has a capacity of 500.
+The latest renovation started in 2018 and ended in 2022.
+In 2022, the club enhanced their training capabilities with a 115x74x20 meter air dome.